-WASHINGTON — As the holidays approach, the Internal Revenue Service today reminded taxpayers to remember that a new law requires the IRS to hold refunds until mid-February in 2017 for people claiming the Earned Income Tax Credit or the Additional Child Tax Credit.
+As the holidays approach, the Internal Revenue Service today reminded taxpayers to remember that a new law requires the IRS to hold refunds until mid-February each year for people claiming the Earned Income Tax Credit or the Additional Child Tax Credit.
 In addition, new identity theft and refund fraud safeguards put in place by the IRS and the states may mean some tax returns and refunds face additional review.

 Beginning in 2017, a new law approved by Congress requires the IRS to hold refunds on tax returns claiming the EITC or the ACTC until mid-February.
 The IRS must hold the entire refund — even the portion not associated with the EITC and ACTC — until at least Feb.
 15. This change helps ensure that taxpayers get the refund they are owed by giving the agency more time to help detect and prevent fraud.

 ”This is an important change as some of these taxpayers are used to getting an early refund,” said IRS Commissioner John Koskinen.
 “We want people to be aware of the change for their planning purposes during the holidays.
 We don’t want anyone caught by surprise if they get their refund a few weeks later than in previous years.”

 As in past years, the IRS will begin accepting and processing tax returns once the filing season begins.
 All taxpayers should file as usual, and tax return preparers should submit returns as they normally do.
 Even though the IRS cannot issue refunds for some early filers until at least Feb.
 15, the IRS reminds taxpayers that most refunds will be issued within the normal timeframe: less than 21 days, after being accepted for processing by the IRS.
 The Where’s My Refund? tool on IRS.gov and the IRS2Go phone app remains the best way to get this status of a refund.